PremYekkali/modular-reward-engine/README.md

 ## Goal

-Provide a reusable reward layer with clear accounting guarantees that can be integrated into staking, vault, and protocol designs.
+Provide a reusable reward accounting engine that can be integrated into protocols which track user shares externally.

+The reward engine is responsible only for:
+- accounting reward accrual
+- distributing funded reward tokens
+- maintaining per user reward correctness

 ## Non Goals